-- “Majoring in the minors”:This is a phrase I first heard from a well known strength training author Jim Wendler.
+This is a phrase I first heard from a well known strength training author Jim Wendler.
 It essentially means devoting too much time to things that aren’t really important, and not enough time to the basics and foundation that everything else is built upon.
 In my opinion too much of the training content I see online is over complicated, gimmicky, and not conducive to long term progression.
 Just because someone got a lot of retweets from standing on a Swiss ball swinging clubs with mini bands wrapped around ankles and knees doesn’t mean it should be emulated.
 Lots of these things look very impressive, and aren’t easy to do, but that does not mean they merit much training focus.
-Our focus should be developing quality movement, mobility, and strength in the primary moves mentioned above.
+Our focus should be developing quality movement, mobility, strength, and power in the fundamental movements mentioned above.
 While I certainly don’t believe golfers should train exclusively like strength sport athletes we must consider what the best stimulus we can provide with our training time is.
 Everything can have its place, but really consider it before adding it to a program.

 In summary, don’t sacrifice principles for gimmicks and social media likes.